Trajectory Class Fluctuation Theorem: Statistical Freedom from the Tyranny of the Rare

 \section{Statistical Freedom from the Tyranny of the Rare}

 When estimating statistical quantities from data, rare events can dominate sample averages \cite{Jarz06a, Asba17a}.
+This can be particularly problematic when the events are associated with large resources.
 Consider the following case in point.
-By estimating the exponential average work $\avgat{e^{-\beta W}}{\trajs}$ for a thermodynamic transformation from data, one can estimate the equilibrium free energy difference $\Delta \Feq$ via Eq. (\ref{eq:jarzynski})'s Jarzynski's Equality.
+By empirically estimating the exponential average work $\avgat{e^{-\beta W}}{\trajs}$ for a thermodynamic transformation, one can estimate the equilibrium free energy difference $\Delta \Feq$ via Eq. (\ref{eq:jarzynski})'s Jarzynski's Equality.
 However, this can require thorough sampling of very rare events \cite{Jarz06a}.
-The \exptcftabbr\, of Eq. (\ref{eq:exptcft}) can aid in solving this statistical challenge by removing consideration of these rare but possibly energy- or work-dominant trajectories.
+The \exptcftabbr\, of Eq. (\ref{eq:exptcft}) can aid in solving this statistical challenge by removing consideration of these rare but work-dominant trajectories.

+Specifically, if the privileged starting distributions of both the forward and reverse experiments are in equilibrium, then the free energy difference $\Delta f_C$ of a class $C$ (shown in Eq. (\ref{eq:const_f_exp})) is the change in free energy $\Delta F^\text{eq}$, regardless of the chosen class.
+However, given a set of $N$ forward and reverse experiments and associated work data for the forward experiment $\vec{W}=\{W_1,W_2, \cdots W_N \}$, statistical fluctuations in the data lead to fluctuations in trajectory class probability estimates $\tilde{P}(C)$ and $\tilde{R}(C)$, where the tilde indicates an estimate.
+This results in statistical fluctuations in free-energy difference estimates that depend on the trajectory class:

+where $\delta_{W_i \in C}$ returns $1$ if the $i$th work value is realized within the trajectory class $C$ and $0$ otherwise.
+If we had perfect statistics, these estimates would all be the actual change in free energy $\Delta F^\text{eq}$.
+However, as the next section shows (and as App. \ref{app:Free Energy Estimate Distribution} further explains), we can find better estimators of the free energy change by choosing more probable trajectory classes.